Perfectionism

 Seth Godin

-Working as a psychologist, I have learnt that what drives our ‘perfectionism’ is not 'to be perfect', but to please others, avoid punishment, and be accepted.
-In childhood, we learn that getting things right and not making mistakes pleased our parents, teachers, and elders.
+Working as a psychologist, I have found this quote to be very accurate.
+What typically drives our ‘perfectionism’ is not 'to be perfect', but to please others, avoid punishment, and be accepted.
+In childhood, we may learn that getting things right and not making mistakes pleased our parents, teachers, and elders.
 When we got it right we won their approval, which made us feel more connected and safe.
 They also might reward us.
-Stuffing things up and failing made our parents, teachers, and elders anxious, sad, or angry, and they often punished us for getting things wrong.
+Stuffing things up and making mistakes often made our parents, teachers, and elders anxious, sad, or angry, and they might punished us for getting things wrong.
 Children constantly exposed to reward and punishment can grow into adults driven to aim for ‘perfect’.

-No one is always a perfectionist, just like no one is always a loser, a winner, or any other label that describes a pattern of behaviour or way of thinking.
-Perfectionism is a mindset we employ some of the time, usually when we are anxious or experiencing strong emotions about past relationships.
+No one is always a ‘perfectionist’, just like no one is always a ‘loser’, a ‘winner’, or any other label that describes a pattern of behaviour or way of thinking.
+Perfectionism is a mindset we employ some of the time, typically when we are anxious or experiencing strong emotions about past relationships.

 If you need a new strategy to free yourself from the burden of perfectionism, therapy may help.